 - Business communications

-The U.S. Bureau of Labor Statistics predicted a 10 percent increase in employment opportunities for from 2010 through 2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics predicted a 12% decrease in employment opportunities for travel agents from 2014 through 2024 (www.bls.gov).
 The popularity of travel booking websites has slowed demand for travel agents; however, travel agents with expertise in particular destinations, types of travel or special-interest travelers still have opportunities.
-The median yearly salary for travel agents was $34,600 as of May 2012, the BLS noted.
+The mean yearly salary for travel agents was $38,750 as of May 2015, the BLS noted.

 Professional Certification and Credentials